Abhijeet Mohan Warang

 Abhijeet Mohan Warang (born 16 April 1983) known professionally as Abhijeet Warang is an Indian film director, actor and screenwriter.
-He made his directorial debut with the Indian Marathi language drama Picasso in 2021. and won the 2021.
-67th National Film Awards-National Film Award – Special Mention (feature film).
+He made his directorial debut with the Indian Marathi language drama Picasso in 2021.
+And won the 2021 67th National Film Awards-National Film Award – Special Mention (feature film).

 Early life and background

 Abhijeet attended Veermata Jijabai Technological Institute College in Mumbai, Maharashtra.
-He has two children.
+He is married and has two children.

 Career

 Abhijeet Warang is a theatre writer-director with a four-year assistant director stint at UTV Software & Communication Pvt Ltd and twelve years of experience in film production (including titles like Joshi Ki Kamble (Marathi, 2008), Nirmalya (Marathi, 2010) and 2019 British Feature The Warrior Queen of Jhansi, he has also helmed India TVCs as Line Producer for firms such as Black Box Films Chennai, Thinkpot Films Bangalore, Neonlight Pictures, River Bank, Boot Polissh Films, Tubelight Films, Equinox Films and Melting Clock Films.